The Upside-Down Way

 "For all those who exalt themselves will be humbled, and those who humble themselves will be exalted."

 Welcome to the Kingdom of God, where the way up starts by going low.
 It's an upside-down way.
-And it's exactly what we need to understand if we're going to grow not just spiritually, but professionally and relationally too.
+And it's exactly what we need to understand if we're going to flourish not just spiritually, but professionally and relationally too.

 The Resume Trap: When Pride Feels Like Progress

 Let's talk straight: we live in a resume-driven culture.
 Titles, metrics, wins we stack them up like spiritual or professional trophies.
 Whether it's on LinkedIn or in a leadership meeting, we're subtly taught to lead with our accomplishments.
+I've been there, crafting the perfect bio, highlighting achievements, all while feeling a nagging sense that something's missing.

 And honestly?
 That mindset can seep into our walk with God.
 It can quietly infiltrate how we show up in our marriages, our meetings, our mentoring sessions.
+Like you, I've caught myself subtly name-dropping clients or projects, even in conversations that should be about something deeper.

 That Pharisee in the temple?
 He's not just a religious figure from the first century.
 He's the voice inside us that says, "You've done enough to be seen.
 You've checked the boxes.
 You've earned this."
+It's that feeling of needing to prove ourselves, even to God.

 But Jesus isn't impressed by spiritual resumes or professional ones.